ssilverman/rdm-schema/README.md

 In other words, "length" in this schema means the same things as "string length" per the JSON specification.

+There are further considerations when using a string for display, say in a UI.
+However, this specification does not address those things.
+Those considerations may include, but are not limited to, normalization, canonicalization, glyph size, and character-to-display approaches.
+It is up to the manufacturer to decide what to use for string content.

+See the discussion at [What's the difference between a character, a code point, a glyph and a grapheme?](https://stackoverflow.com/a/27331885).

 Relevant terms: UCS-4, UTF-8, Unicode, Basic Multilingual Plane, Unicode Plane.